There are a range of shops, services and food outlets available on campus to ensure you get the most out of your time here.

 The John Curtin Gallery is located on the Bentley campus and is one of the largest university galleries in Australia.
 The gallery contributes to the community through thought-provoking exhibitions, events and programs featuring national and international artists and curators.

 Curtin is a multicultural campus and we respect and value the diversity of religious beliefs among our students and staff.
-On the Bentley Campus we have a multifaith prayer and meditation room, a spiritual garden and a Muslim Musalla.
+On the Perth Campus we have a multifaith prayer and meditation room, a spiritual garden and a Muslim Musalla.
 The Curtin Student Guild manages a range of faith services and events and a schedule of visiting chaplains.
 Learn more about our multifaith facilities.

 There are multiple options to travelling to and from campus, including pay-as-you-go parking facilities, bike racks, public transport and the Curtin Access Bus Services (CABS).
 Security is our priority and with a 24/7 security service you will feel safe as you move about the campus.